a2stuff/a2d/res/notes/testplan.md

 * Use real hardware, not an emulator.
 Launch DeskTop.
 Select a volume icon.
 Special > Get Size.
 Verify that a "The specified path name is invalid." alert is not shown.

 * Launch DeskTop.
 Select a volume with more than 255 files in a folder (e.g. Total Replay).
 Special > Get Size.
 Verify that the count finishes.
-* Configure a system with a RAMCard of at least 1MB.
-On a physical volume, create a directory with a system file (e.g. BASIC.SYSTEM) and a subdirectory.
-In the subdirectory, create 256 normal files followed by a subdirectory (with some files) followed by more files.
-Then run the following tests:
-  * Launch DeskTop.
-Create a shortcut for the system file, set to copy to RAMCard at boot.
-Ensure DeskTop is set to copy to RAMCard on startup.
-Restart DeskTop.
-Verify that the directory is successfully copied.
-  * Launch DeskTop.
-Create a shortcut for the system file, set to copy to RAMCard at first use.
-Ensure DeskTop is set to copy to RAMCard on startup.
-Ensure DeskTop is set to launch Selector.
-Quit DeskTop.
-Launch Selector.
-Select the shortcut.
-Verify that the directory is successfully copied.

 * Launch DeskTop.
 Select a volume.
 File > Open.
 Verify that the volume icon is dimmed but still selected.
 * Launch DeskTop.
 Double-click a volume.
 Verify that the volume icon is still selected.